24 Things A Teacher Should Never Ask A Student To Do

 1. Meaningless work

-It’s fine to start with an academic standard, but standards aren’t meaningful to students.
+It’s fine to start with an academic standard, but standards aren’t meaningful to students and should never ask.
 Either make the work meaningful, or shelve it until you can.
 If you can’t, ask someone in our department, building, or PLN.

 If they can’t, let’s change the standard.